titoiride/ALaDyn/docs/pages/input file/NAMELIST_GUIDE.md

 + `lpy(2)` defines the distance [μm] between wires (interwire size).
 + `n0_ref` is the reference density in units of `n_0=1e18 cm^-3`.
 Code equations are normalized to that density.
 + `r_c` is the plasma channel depth ==> `n/n_over_nc = 1 + w0_y^2*lambda_0^2/(r_c^2 *\pi ^2 *n_over_nc)(y^2+z^2)/w0_y^2`, where `w0_y` is the laser waist.
 If `r_c`=`w0_y` the channel is matched
++ `transverse_dist` is the transverse distribution type for macroparticles.
+  + If `transverse_dist = 0`, the distribution is uniform
+  + If `transverse_dist = 1`, the macroparticle per cell number decreases from the center to the sides of the box.
+  This option is convenient to unload the cpus and the memory by reducing the number of particles where an high number is not required.
+Be careful to choose a box that is large enough to diminish the particle number in the actual sides and not in the central part of the box.
+  With this option on, it is normal to have spikes in the density where the particles number changes, but such effect should be mitigated by the dynamics.
 ## LASER namelist block

 ```fortran